This article is part of a series.

 If You Know, You Grow

 We’ve fallen in love with HLG lights.
 Particularly the HLG 260W Quantum Board.
-It’s not cheap, but boy oh boy are they efficient.
+They’re not cheap… but boy oh boy, are they efficient.

 There are alternatives, though.
 Let’s break it all down into some of the popular light options: